-Hosting your gluten-free friend for dinner?
-Want to safely cook for her?
-This post will help you plan make a safe, no-fuss meal for your friend.
+Hosting a gluten-free friend for dinner?
+Want to cook for her safely?
+This post will show you how to make a safe, no-fuss meal for your friend.
 This post contains affiliate links.
 Please see my disclosures.

-If you have a gluten-free friend who has celiac disease or cannot eat gluten, I’d like to share with you some tips to hosting him or her for dinner (or a meal).
+If you have a gluten-free friend who has celiac disease or cannot eat gluten, I’d like to share some tips for hosting them for dinner (or a meal).

-Before I get into my tips, however, I first want to say, “Thank you!”
-You are a good friend.
+Before I get into my tips, I first want to say, “Thank you!”
+You’re a good friend.
+You’re supporting your friend when most are afraid to host her, and your friend is scared to eat outside her house.

-These tips might seem like a lot or way too overwhelming; perhaps you’ll even think your friend is a diva for having so many demands.
+These tips might seem overwhelming; perhaps you’ll even think your friend is a diva for having so many demands.
+But I assure you that these suggestions will help keep your friend healthy.
+And the last thing you want to do is make her sick, right?!

-10 Tips to Hosting Your Gluten-Free Friend for Dinner
+Tips for Hosting Your Gluten-Free Friend for Dinner

 (1) Decide On a Menu and Discuss It with Your Friend

-Many of my friends ask me what they can make me, and I happily provide suggestions or recipes.
-It’s easy to come up with some ideas of your own, too.
+Many friends ask me what they can make me, and I happily provide suggestions or recipes.
+It’s easy to come up with ideas of your own, too.

-Please don’t assume your gluten-free friend be okay with a salad when everyone else is having pizza.
+Please don’t assume your gluten-free friend is okay with a salad when everyone else is having pizza.
 It’s important to make her something comparable to everyone else.

 (2) Clean Your Prep Station and Utensils